samuelgozlan/amplitude-dev-center/docs/data/destinations/appsflyer.md

 To configure streaming from Amplitude to AppsFlyer, you need the following information from AppsFlyer.

-- **AppsFlyer Dev Key**: The AppsFlyer Dev Key used for authentication.
-See the [AppsFlyer documentation](https://support.appsflyer.com/hc/en-us/articles/211719806-App-settings-#sdk-authentication-dev-key) for help locating your Dev Key.
+- **AppsFlyer S2S Key**: The AppsFlyer S2S Key used for authentication.
+See the [AppsFlyer documentation](https://support.appsflyer.com/hc/en-us/articles/360004562377-Managing-API-and-Server-to-server-S2S-tokens) for help locating your S2S Key.
 - **AppsFlyer App ID**: The AppsFlyer identifier for your app.
 It's located in AppsFlyer App Settings and can also be retrieved from the URL in your AppsFlyer Dashboards.

 ### Create a new sync